k-buffum/interview-questions/readme.md

   * How would you go about checking for any of these states?
 * What is a closure, and how/why would you use one?
 * What's a typical use case for anonymous functions?

 * Difference between: `function Person(){}`, `var person = Person()`, and `var person = new Person()`?
+- function Person(){} : defining a function named Person
+- var person = Person() : sets person equal to the result of the function Person
+- var person = new Person() : creating a new Person

 * What's the difference between `.call` and `.apply`?
 * Explain `Function.prototype.bind`.
 * What's the difference between feature detection, feature inference, and using the User Agent string?